is designed to manage several

 [mysqld_safe]

-groups from that file will be used for that instance.
+groups from that file are used for that instance.

 mysqld_multi